Accelerated decomposition of bistochastic kernel matrices by low rank approximation: Application

-The KS equation is a dissipative partial differential equation that displays spatiotemporal chaotic dynamics and was originally introduced as a model for dissipative wave propagation \cite{Kuramoto1976,Sivashinsky1977}.
-The bifurcation parameter controlling the complexity of the dynamics is the domain length $L$, with dynamics ranging from steady solutions and traveling waves for low values of $L$ all the way to spatiotemporal chaos for larger values \cite{Kevrekidis1990,Cvitanovic2010}.
-The transition to chaos takes place through a sequence of period doubling bifurcations \cite{Papageorgiou1991}.
+The KS equation is a dissipative partial differential equation generating spatiotemporal chaotic dynamics.
+The bifurcation parameter controlling the complexity of the dynamics is the domain length $L$, with dynamics ranging from steady solutions and traveling waves for low values of $L$, all the way to spatiotemporal chaos for larger values \cite{Kevrekidis1990,Cvitanovic2010}.

 In addition to its rich dynamics and well understood bifurcation diagram, the KS problem \eqref{eq:ks} has additional desirable properties that make it an excellent testbed for pattern extraction methods.
-First, its generated solutions satisfy symmetries acting on the spatial domain; more specifically, the KS problem \eqref{eq:ks} is equivariant under translations $u(t,x)\mapsto u(t,x+y)$ for all $y\in\Rbb$ and reflection $u(t,x)\mapsto -u(t,-x)$.
-Second, it has a global attractor of finite dimension; namely, a finite dimensional subset $A\subset X$ which is forward invariant under the dynamics and attracts all initial conditions $u(0,\cdot)\in X\subset H_s$ \cite{Temam1997,JCRobinson2001}.
+First, its solutions satisfy dynamical symmetries; more specifically, the KS problem \eqref{eq:ks} is equivariant under spatial translations $u(t,x)\mapsto u(t,x+y)$ for all $y\in\Rbb$ and anti-reflection $u(t,x)\mapsto -u(t,-x)$.
+Second, it has a global attractor of finite dimension; namely, a finite dimensional subset of $\Ubb$ which is forward invariant and attracts almost all initial conditions $u(0,\cdot)\in\Ubb$ \cite{Temam1997,RobinsonJC2001}.